Payment of Wages: Oregon

 - With employees' consent, Oregon law allows employers to make various deductions from employees' pay.
 Other types of deductions are prohibited by law.
 See Permitted and Prohibited Wage Deductions.

-- Employers are required to register for and enroll employees in OregonSaves, a payroll-deduction IRA program, between November 2017, and May 2020, according to a set schedule that is based on the number of employees an employer has.
+- Employers are required to register for and enroll employees in the OregonSaves payroll-deduction IRA program according to a set schedule that is based on the number of employees an employer has.
 See OregonSaves Payroll-Deduction IRA Program.